Drumthwacket

 Drumthwacket (/ˈdrʌmˌθwækɪt/ DRUM-thwak-it) is the official residence of the governor of the U.S. state of New Jersey at 354 Stockton Street in Princeton, New Jersey, near the state capital of Trenton.

 The mansion was built in 1835 and expanded in 1893 and 1900.
-It was sold with its surrounding land to the state in 1966.
+It was sold, along with its surrounding land, to the state in 1966.
 Drumthwacket was added to the National Register of Historic Places on June 10, 1975 for its significance in agriculture, architecture, commerce, landscape architecture, and politics.
 It was designated the governor's mansion in 1982.

 The estate is administered by the New Jersey Department of Environmental Protection.
 It serves as the executive residence and is also a historic house museum.

 History

 The land that Drumthwacket is built on was once owned by William Penn, the Quaker proprietor of the Province of Pennsylvania and founder of Philadelphia.
 William Olden bought it in 1696 and built a small white homestead called Olden House.

 In 1799, Charles Smith Olden was born there.
 Olden gained wealth working at a mercantile firm in Philadelphia and later New Orleans before returning to Princeton, where he began to build Drumthwacket in 1835.
 The name probably comes from Sir Walter Scott's 1819 novel A Legend of Montrose, whose comic character Dugald Dalgetty is laird of Drumthwacket.
 Modern sources say Drumthwacket derives from two Scottish Gaelic words meaning "wooded hill".
 Olden began his involvement in politics as a gentleman farmer and businessman, as treasurer and Trustee of the College of New Jersey, as a state Senator, and as governor in 1860, the first to live at Drumthwacket.
 The original structure consisted of a center hall with two rooms on each side, including the 2 1/2-story center section and large portico with six Ionic columns.

 In 1893, financier, industrialist, and Princeton University benefactor Moses Taylor Pyne purchased Drumthwacket from Olden's widow.
 Pyne was responsible for major expansions of the home, turning it into a magnificent estate, "surpassing anything previously built in Princeton".
 Pyne added two wings on each side of the house in 1893 and 1900, both designed by Raleigh C. Gildersleeve and including a paneled library.
 Pyne also added park-like landscaping, greenhouses, bridle paths, a dairy farm, and formal Italian gardens.

 Pyne died in 1921, and his granddaughter Agnes Pyne sold the property to Abram Nathaniel Spanel in 1941.
 Spanel was an industrialist and inventor who had immigrated from Russia as a child.
 He founded the International Latex Corporation, which became the International Playtex Corporation.
 Many of Spanel's staff lived at Drumthwacket, and many of his patented inventions were conceived in the Music Room.

 In 1966, the Spanels sold the estate to New Jersey with the intent that it be used as the governor's official residence, to replace Morven, the old governor's mansion.
 However, it took 15 years for the estate to be used as an official residence, with the New Jersey Historical Society raising enough funds in 1981.